North West 200: Media coverage

 The event is covered by BBC Northern Ireland having previously been covered by UTV.
 All races are live on the BBC iPlayer.
 There is also live radio coverage on BBC Radio Ulster and live text commentary on the BBC Sport NI website.
 BBC NI also show highlights programmes presented by Stephen Watson, usually on the Sunday and Monday nights after the event.
 BBC Commentators include BBC MotoGP commentator Steve Parrish and five-time winner on a single day Phillip McCallen.
 In 2022 it was announced that BBC Sport NI had extended its contract to provide coverage of the event until 2026.

 Video game

 The North West 200 features in Jester Interactive's PlayStation 2 title TT Superbikes: Real Road Racing Championship released at the end of May 2008.
 It is the sequel to their top 10 game TT Superbikes released in 2005.
-It is also featured in Milestone srl's Ride 2 for PlayStation 4, Xbox One and PC.
+It is also featured in Milestone srl's Ride 2, Ride 3 Ride 4 and Ride 5 for PlayStation 4, Xbox One and PC.